uriel1998/mpdq/README.md

 The behavior of `mpdq` is governed by simple instruction files, as many (or few) as you desire.
+The location of the instruction file does not matter, and must be specified on the command line.
+Without an instruction file, `mpdq` will just shuffle through your entire library with an equal weight to each genre.

 Each instruction file is a series of lines in the format `genre=weight` like so:

 ```
-default=1
-rock=3
-classical=0
+Default=1
+Rock=3
+Classical=0

 ```

-Rather than go through all the genres and subgenres of your music library and explicitly defining each one, the `default` line assigns a weight to all genres not otherwise explictly named.
+Rather than go through all the genres and subgenres of your music library and explicitly defining each one, the `Default` line assigns a weight to all genres not otherwise explictly named.
 Genres with higher number values will show up more often.
 In the example above, all genres have a weight of "1" except for Rock and Classical.
 Rock will show up more often, while Classical will not